iterative/dvc.org/content/docs/command-reference/import.md

 the original source of an import is deleted, then the files are not backed up anywhere, and data may be lost.

-To prevent this, you can use the `--backup` option to mark the imports to be pushed to a DVC remote when `dvc push` is run.
+As an alternative, you can use the `--backup` option so the import is pushed to a DVC remote when `dvc push` is run.
 This also means that `dvc pull/fetch/repro` no longer access import sources, going to the remote instead, like with regular project data tracked with `dvc add`.
 Use